-CONCLUSIONS and RECOMMENDATIONS
+CONCLUSIONS

-- 1. The resistivity survey has mapped the Nicola Group rocks along Cannell Creek as well as along one of its tributaries. - 2.
+- 1. The resistivity survey has mapped the Nicola Group rocks along Cannell Creek as well as along two of its tributaries.
+This therefore indicates that it occurs throughout a wide area of the property and which is very encouraging for further exploration considering that this rock-type is the probable host rock of any possible mineralization. - 2.
 The IP survey has revealed an anomaly, labeled A, of strong exploration interest that is undoubtedly reflecting sulphides.
 The resistivity survey indicates this sulphide mineralization very likely occurs within Nicola Group rocks.
-It therefore may be the southeastern extension of the source, or is the same as the source, of the mineralized boulders that contain gold assaying up to 3 oz/ton and that occur along Cannell Creek.
-Anomaly A has a minimum strike length of 300 meters with it being open both to the northwest and to the southeast. - 3.
-A second IP anomaly, labeled B, and also of exploration interest but of smaller size, occurs further to the northeast but only on lines 47+00E and 48+00E (lines 49+00E and 50+00E did not extend far enough northeast) thus giving a minimum strike length of 100 meters.
-The resistivity survey also suggests the causative source of anomaly B, probably sulphide mineralization, occurs within Nicola Group rocks. - 4.
-The SP survey revealed an anomaly that occurs within the Kamloops volcanics.
-It has no known significance. - 5.
-The IP survey should be extended as follows:
+It therefore may be the source, or is similar to the source, of the mineralized boulders that contain gold assaying up to 3 oz/ton and that occur along Cannell Creek.
+Anomaly A has a minimum strike length of 800 meters with it being open both to the northwest and to the southeast. - 3.
+A second IP anomaly, labeled B, and also of exploration interest, occurs further to the northeast but only on lines 48+00E to 43+00E (lines 42+00E, 49+00E and 50+00E did not extend far enough northeast) thus giving a minimum strike length of 500 meters.
+The resistivity survey also suggests the causative source of anomaly B, probably sulphide mineralization, occurs within Nicola Group rocks.
+Part of causative source of this anomaly appears to occur below the Kamloops volcanics. - 4.
+Anomaly C occurs on line 33+00E, which is a lone reconnaissance line.
+This anomaly also correlates with an MMI soil anomaly which suggests that the causative source could be at least 180 meters wide. - 5.
+The MMI soil anomalies that correlate with IP anomalies A and C are strongly anomalous in silver and cobalt and weakly anomalous in copper and gold.
+They are also anomalous in nickel which does not necessarily mean nickel mineralization, but often indicates basic or ultra-basic host rocks. - 6.
+The SP survey revealed several anomalies throughout the survey area, but none correlate with IP or MMI anomalies.
+Thus they are of unknown significance.